JPFrancoia/JPFrancoia.github.io/index.md

 also working on a set of microservices to validate the safety of these models.
-Once these models are considered safe - any healthcare environment is extremely regulated! - I deploy these models in production, where they will help improve the health of our patients.
-More recently, I joined the Site Reliability Engineering (SRE) team, as a senior software engineer.
+Once these models are considered safe - any healthcare environment is extremely regulated! - I deploy these models in production, where they will help improve the health of our patients.<br/>
+More recently, I joined the <b>Site Reliability Engineering</b> (SRE) team, as a senior software engineer.
 My responsibilities range from being on-call 24h a day to respond to incidents to maintaining Babylon's infrastructure.
 I also help developers scale their applications and make sure they work reliably in production.

 </p>